-MRIs help predict which atrial fibrillation patients will benefit from catheter ablationFebruary 4th, 2014 in Cardiology /
+MRIs help predict which atrial fibrillation patients will benefit from catheter ablationFebruary 4, 2014 in Medicine & Health / Cardiology

 A new type of contrast MRI can predict which heart patients with atrial fibrillation are most likely to benefit from a treatment called catheter ablation, according to a landmark multi-center study published in the Journal of the American Medical Association.

 Loyola University Medical Center had the second highest enrollment in the international study, contributing 15 percent of the patients.
 David Wilber, MD, director of Loyola's Division of Cardiology and Section of Clinical Electrophysiology, is second author.
 First author is Nassir Marrouche, MD of the University of Utah School of Medicine.

 Atrial fibrillation, or A-fib, is the most common type of arrhythmia (irregular heartbeat).
 It's caused by erratic electrical signals in the heart.
 When medications don't work, A-fib often can be controlled with catheter ablation, in which a catheter burns away heart tissue responsible for the erratic signals.
 Catheter ablation does not work for all patients, however, and there has not been a reliable way to predict which ones will benefit.

 Researchers enrolled 329 patients from 15 centers in the United States, Europe and Australia.
 Each underwent a catheter ablation.
 Less than 30 days before their ablations, the patients also underwent a new type of imaging test called delayed enhancement-magnetic resonance imaging (DE-MRI) of the upper chamber of the heart (left atrium).
 The imaging shows scarring of the wall of the left atrium called atrial fibrosis.